maxgronlund/heimdallr/README.md

 3. Find a starting point and make something simple stupid

-It's composed of multiply modules: (Inspired by devise)
+Should be composed of multiply modules: (Inspired by devise) I would like the GUI to be transparent and easy to style It should be real easy to modify controllers and models without breaking the opertunity to upgrade

 * Encrypts and stores a password in the database to validate the authenticity of a user while signing in.
 The authentication can be done both through POST requests or HTTP Basic Authentication.
 * oAuth2  support.